-- Heat the oil in a pan and add the onion.
+- Heat the oil in a large pan and add the onion.

-- Cook the onion for a few minutes until the onion is translucent.
+- Cook the onion for a few minutes until translucent.

 - Add the rest of the vegetables and cook them for about 1-2 minutes.

-- Add stock and the shin of beef if you are using one and bring it to a boil.
+- Add the stock and bring it to a boil.

-- Let it simmer for about 20 minutes until the vegetables are soft.
+- Let the soup simmer for 20 minutes until the vegetables are soft.

-- Use a stick blender to puree the carrots, add salt and pepper to taste and ladle the soup into bowls.
+- Use a stick blender to puree the vegetables and season with salt and pepper.

 Did you make something from this blog?
 I would love to see your creations!
 Leave a comment below and share your pictures on Instagram #nutmegandvinegar or tag @nutmegvinegar me in your message.